-The Trustees review the reserve levels of the Academy annually.
+The Governors review the reserve levels of the Academy annually.
 This review will encompass the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
-The Trustees will take into consideration the future plans of the Academy, the uncertainty over future income streams and other key risks identified during the risk review.
+The Governors will take into consideration the future plans of the Academy, the uncertainty over future income streams and other key risks identified during the risk review.

-Following the finalisation of the annual accounts for 2018 the Governors have determined that the appropriate level of free cash reserves should be no less than £100,000.
+Following the finalisation of the annual accounts for 2020 the Governors have determined that the appropriate level of free cash reserves should be no less than £100,000.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-At 31 August 2019, the Academy Trust had unrestricted free reserves (not including fixed assets purchased using unrestricted funds) of £277,242 (2018: 289,869) and £2,000 (2018: 5,680) of restricted reserves that are held for revenue purposes.
-This represents just over one month of expenditure.
-The reason for carrying reserves at a higher level than the £100,000 minimum is due to the ESFA funding being on a "lag" basis as discussed in the Going Concern section.
-With increasing cost pressure, particularly due to increased student numbers, the Academy is likely to experience further deficits before it can return to surplus.
-However the ESFA have provided assurances to support the cashflow position of the Academy for the forseeable future.
+At 31 August 2020, the Academy Trust had unrestricted free reserves (not including fixed assets purchased using unrestricted funds) of £287,016.